-The Board of the new holding company for Pacific Enterprises and Enova will be comprised of an equal number of directors designated by each of Pacific Enterprises and Enova, including Richard D. Farman, President and Chief Operating Officer of Pacific Enterprises, and Steven L. Baum, President and Chief Executive Officer of Enova.
+The Board of Directors of the new holding company will be comprised of an equal number of directors designated by each of Pacific Enterprises and Enova, including Richard D. Farman, President and Chief Operating Officer of Pacific Enterprises, and Stephen L. Baum, President and Chief Executive Officer of Enova.
 To date, Pacific Enterprises and Enova have not decided who, in addition to Messrs.
 Farman and Baum, will be designated to serve on the Board of the new holding company.